Overtime vs Side Hustle

 Beyond the Numbers

-Money isn't everything.
-Consider these factors that don't appear in the calculator:
+Money is not everything.
+Consider these factors that do not appear in the calculator:

-• Burnout risk: 60+ hour weeks at one employer can drain you faster than diverse work
+• -Burnout risk: 60+ hour weeks at one employer can drain you faster than varied work.

-• Skill development: Side hustles often teach entrepreneurial skills your job won't
+• -Skill development: Side hustles often teach entrepreneurial skills your job will not.

-• Career leverage: Overtime shows loyalty but side skills can increase your market value
+• -Career leverage: Overtime shows reliability, but side skills can increase your market value.

 Common Questions